cs124/pa0-jupyter-tutorial/platform/Windows.md

    Note: The download and installation may take a few minutes.

 3. Follow the installation prompts.

-   - Press Enter to review the license agreement
-   - Press Space to scroll through the license
-   - Type `yes` to accept the license agreement
-   - Press Enter to confirm the default installation location
-   - When asked "Do you wish to initialize Miniconda3 by running conda init?", type `yes`
+When asked "Do you wish to updte your shell profile to automatically initialize conda?", type `yes`

 4. Close your Ubuntu terminal and open a new one.
 You should now see `(base)` at the beginning of your command prompt, indicating that conda is active.